 In fact, so ingrained is the language instinct to try to see the world through our conversational partner’s eyes that we use this as a sort of trick in pedagogy.
 Have a student explain something to another student, and suddenly the speaker opens up a whole new level of self-analysis.
 The words that made so much sense in the internal monologue fall apart as we try to speak them to another, surfacing unanswered questions in things we thought we had down pat.
 Somewhere the model is wrong.

 Alas, whatever the evolutionary hacks are that cause that sudden emergence of dual consciousness. they haven’t caught up to Twitter.
 And as our contexts become more fragmented, we don’t know enough about individuals to know what seems out of place and what doesn’t.
-In conversation, I know that Bonnie is very far from racist — if she perhaps disagrees that the cop who Michael Brown should be named and states that my mind is going to try to reconcile that with the model of Bonnie’s worldview I have.
+In conversation, I know that Bonnie is very far from racist — if she perhaps disagrees that the cop who shot Michael Brown should not be immediately named and states that my mind is going to try to reconcile that with the model of Bonnie’s worldview I have.
 And that Sperber and Wilson principle of cognitive efficiency all but demands that I resolve the contradiction without tearing down my entire mental construct of Bonnie.
 This is why in normal conversation such moments can be so powerful — the cognitive dissonance between a statement and our mental model of the speaker pushes us to build a more complex model of both.

 That used to be true with Old Twitter too, but as Twitter has expanded it’s fallen apart a bit.
 It’s not only that we know so little about some people that the dissonance never arises; it’s also, as Bonnie notes, that the attention economy rewards flame wars, scheduled outrage, and intentional misunderstandings.
 Find someone above you, wait for an inartful tweet, kick up publicly to the cheers of many.
 Watch your follower numbers grow.
 Repeat.